SlothLady/MySQL-Backup-Tool/README.md

 ## Digital Forensics

-By setting up slack integration, whenever a backup is made successfully, a message gets sent to your slack webhook with the timestamp from the message, the status, the name of the sql.gz backup file and the sha256 hash.
-By having this sent to a third party with a timestamp, it can be used to prove that a backup is authentic and untampered at a particular date and time by verifying the hash of the backup with the one sent to slack.
+By setting up Slack integration, a message is automatically sent to your Slack webhook each time a backup is successfully completed.
+This message includes the timestamp, status, name of the backup file, and its SHA-256 hash.
+Sending this information to a third party, complete with a timestamp, provides a way to prove the authenticity and integrity of the backup at a specific date and time.
+The hash included in the Slack message can later be verified against the backup to confirm it has not been tampered with by using the command ```sha256sum backup.sql.gz```.

 ## Automation with cron